ARIZONA STATE VETERANS HOME

-- BIRD AVIARY: the AZ State Veterans Home treats many dementia and Alzheimer's patients and this display would provide an engaging and interactive environment to the day room on the C1 Unit.
+BIRD AVIARY: the AZ State Veterans Home treats many dementia and Alzheimer's patients.
+This display provides an engaging and interactive environment to the day room on the C1 Unit.

-- MEDIA CENTER FOR VETERANS: creating a media/business center for our Veterans will allow residents to utilize computers to track bank accounts, medical information, investments and more!
-The center will also include a printer and fax machine for residents to use.
+MEDIA CENTER FOR VETERANS: created a media/business center for our Veterans allowing residents to utilize computers to track bank accounts, medical information, investments, and more!
+The center includes a printer and fax machine for residents to use.

-- BISTRO RENOVATION: renovations will include addtions of handicap accessible booths and counters, window treatments for more shade as well as overall paint and redecoration.
+BISTRO RENOVATION: renovations included additions of handicap accessible booths and counters, window treatments for more shade as well as overall paint and redecoration.

 The VMLC has partnered with the Cowgirls Historical Foundation to visit residents at the State Veteran Home.
-Here are the Cowgirls and VMLC members Distributing "Valentines for Veterans".
-The Valentines were designed by Cowgirl Nicole Bonilla.
+The Cowgirls and VMLC members Distributing "Valentines for Veterans", designed by Cowgirl Nicole Bonilla.
 The cards were signed by individuals at various community events, and each one carried a personal message of thanks for the Veterans service and sacrifice.

 VMLC Donates $5,000